pegadadigital/Multivariate-Data-Visualization-R/README.md

 ### Visualization

 The **Notebook** folder has the source files in Jupyter:
-* Introduction to Lattice and to Trellis Graphics.ipynb
+* Introduction to Lattice and to Trellis Graphics Chapter 1.ipynb
  1. Histogram
  2. Kernel Density Plot
  3. Superposition